ibalampanis/ai-ethics/guide.md

 34. The Comic Accountant.
 (2022) https://thecomicaccountant.com/comic-ai-artificial-intelligence-is-the-future/
 35. Oscar Schwartz IEEE Spectrum (2019) In 2016, Microsoft’s Racist Chatbot Revealed the Dangers of Online Conversation https://spectrum.ieee.org/in-2016-microsofts-racist-chatbot-revealed-the-dangers-of-online-conversation
 36. Haan, K (2023) “How Businesses Are Using Artificial Intelligence In 2024”.
+37. Perrigo, B  (2024)  “Will AI Take Your Job?
+Maybe Not Just Yet, One Study Says”.